Top 5 Plant Cuttings Essentials

 Remove all but one or two pairs of leaves at the tip.
 This will reduce the amount of water lost through transpiration.

-Simply spray your chosen plants with our Health Boosting Tonic, then 2 weeks later take cuttings from the plant and place them into your Hydropod Propagator.
+Simply revive your chosen plants with a spray of our Health Boosting Tonic, then 2 weeks later take cuttings from the plant and place them into your Hydropod Propagator.
 When the roots are about 3 inches long, pot the plants on as you usually would.

 If rooting in compost, fill a Small Plant Pot or Tray with free draining compost, level the compost out and gently firm it down.